Cybersecurity in Healthcare: vulnerabilities, trends and challenges

 General Data Protection Regulation (GDPR)

 Approved by the European Parliament on April 14 2016, it came into effect on May 25 2018.
-GDPR sought to protect and empower EU citizen data privacy and enforce structural changes in the way that organizations approach customer data privacy and protection.
+Better quality of care sought to protect and empower EU citizen data privacy and enforce structural changes in the way that organizations approach customer data privacy and protection.

 To align with GDPR regulations, health systems have had to make operational and technological advancements.
 Under GDPR, non-compliant organizations could suffer fines of 4% of their annual turnover or € 20M ($ 26M).